DataScienceLU/mlflow-heroku/README.md

 # :bulb: Tips & Tricks

-## :zzz: Waking up free Heroku dynos
+## :zzz: Waking up Eco Heroku dynos

-If you are using Heroku Eco dynos, they will go to sleep after inactivity, and then wake up again.
+If you are using Heroku Eco dynos, they will go to sleep after inactivity.
-Thus when the mlflow client connects the app may be sleeping, causing a the communication timeout and failing the ML pipeline.
+When the mlflow client connects the app may be sleeping, causing a the communication timeout and failing the ML pipeline.
 If using this in automated workflows, it may be smart to wakeup the server a bit in advance by making an HTTP request to it.